 “Public transportation is great.
 I use it all the time.
-Now I take the F to and from work at PS 126 on Catherine Street to Fort Greene where I have lived since last July.
-When I lived in Chinatown (I grew up there) until I moved to Brooklyn, I would take the B or D from Grand Street or the N, Q, or R from Canal Street to get to any place I needed to go.” —Betty Sat, 26, grew up in Chinatown in an apartment her parents own
+Now I take the F to and from work at PS 126 on Catherine Street to Fort Greene where I now live.
+When I lived in Chinatown, I would take the B or D from Grand Street or the N, Q, or R from Canal Street to get to any place I needed to go.” —Betty Sat, grew up in Chinatown in an apartment her parents own

 “The train system is far from reliable.
-My employees commute from Brooklyn and Queens, and I know it is stressful trying to get to work on time every day.
-The M103 and M15 buses are a good option to get uptown on the East Side.
-As for me, I grin and bear the train rides...or otherwise it’s Citi Bike or I just walk or take an occasional Uber.
-We have a car in a garage in Chinatown for those Costco runs.
-I do have to say I am a downtown kid (or adult) at heart.
-I have everything I need below 14th Street, better yet, Houston.” —Wilson Tang, 40, owner of Nom Wah Tea Parlor
+My employees commute from Brooklyn and Queens, and I know it is stressful to get to work on time every day.
+The M103 and M15 buses are a good option to get Uptown on the East Side.
+As for me, I grin and bear the train rides...otherwise it’s Citi Bike or I just walk or take an occasional Uber.
+We have a car in a garage in Chinatown for Costco runs.
+I do have to say I am a Downtown kid (or adult) at heart.
+I have everything I need below 14th Street, better yet, Houston.” —Wilson Tang, owner of Nom Wah Tea Parlor

 Neighbors friendly?
 Expect a 'smile here and there'

 “For the most part, I think neighbors keep to themselves.
-You might have a smile here and here.” —Lilian Ng, rents
+You might have a smile here and there.” —Lilian Ng, rents

 “It’s not easy to find quality organic food in Chinatown so I usually shop at Whole Foods on Houston or take the subway to the one on 14th Street.” —Lucy

-“I take the 15-minute walk to Hong Kong supermarket about twice a month.
+“I take a 15-minute walk to Hong Kong supermarket about twice a month.
 It’s just like the markets in China.
-I can get sauces, vegetables, drinks, everything I want and need.” —Jing, 18
+I can get sauces, vegetables, drinks, everything I want and need.” —Jing, 20

-“Chinatown is fairly well stocked with ethnic grocery and specialty shops but does lack American food staples which are not stocked in Chinese-style supermarkets.
-For items like bread, butter, yogurt, etc., I walk to the only available option on the Lower East Side, C-Town, several blocks away, or to the Whole Foods on Houston.” —Karlin
+“Chinatown is fairly well stocked with ethnic grocery and specialty shops but does lack American food staples, which are not stocked in Chinese-style supermarkets.
+For items like bread, butter, yogurt, etc., I walk to the only available option on the Lower East Side, C-Town, several blocks away, or to the Whole Foods on Houston.

 “Chinatown is one of the best places to shop for food.
-You can find a supermarket or grocery store at least once every two blocks.
-Some specialize in vegetables, some fruits, some meats, and some specific ethnicities.
+You can find shops that specialize in vegetables, some in fruits, some in meats, and some feature specific ethnicities.
 There’s a specialized Thai spot on Mosco Street where you can pick up anything you need to make a Thai dish—Pad Thai, coconut curry, Thai iced tea, etc. Although I hate the crowds, you can find good stuff on Mott Street between Hester and Grand Streets.
-From a.m. to p.m. it is always packed with elderly getting the best of the fresh items.” —Lilian
+From a.m. to p.m., it is always packed with elderly getting the best of the fresh items.” —Lilian

-“My favorite restaurant right now is Tiny Shanghai on Mulberry Street.
-I love their soup dumplings.
-Joe’s Shanghai on Pell Street has great dumplings, too.
-For take out I like the Vietnamese food from Nam San.” —Betty
+“My favorite restaurant was Tiny Shanghai on Mulberry Street but now it’s closed.
+I loved their soup dumplings.
+Joe’s Shanghai on Pell Street has great dumplings, though.
+For takeout I like the Vietnamese food from Nam Son.” —Betty

 “I like Cantonese food.
 I just went to Ping’s on Mott Street with my family.
 But now I think that the best Chinese restaurants are in Flushing.” —Thomas